Sign up for our free weekly newsletter

-A new report, Merchants of Poison: How Monsanto Sold the World on a Toxic Pesticide, illuminates the disinformation, science denial, and manufactured doubt at the core of the pesticide industry’s public relations playbook.
-Centering the herbicide glyphosate (known by its brand name Roundup) as a case study, the report is the first comprehensive review of Monsanto’s product defense strategy, including the disinformation tactics the company used to manipulate the science and attack scientists and journalists who raised concerns about glyphosate-based Roundup, the world’s most widely used herbicide.
+Merchants of Poison: How Monsanto Sold the World on a Toxic Pesticide, a new report by Stacy Malkan with Kendra Klein, PhD, and Anna Lappé, provides a rare look inside the disinformation and science denial efforts at the core of the pesticide industry’s public relations playbook.
+Focusing on the herbicide glyphosate (known by its brand name Roundup) as a case study, this is the first comprehensive review of Monsanto’s product defense strategy, including the tactics used to manipulate science, attack scientists and journalists, and influence regulatory agencies to protect profits from glyphosate, the world’s most widely used herbicide.

-The report also reveals the astroturf operations as well as front groups, professors, journalists, and others that Monsanto (now owned by Bayer) relied on to protect its profits from glyphosate despite decades of science linking the toxic chemical to cancer, reproductive impacts, and other serious health concerns.
+The report also names the astroturf operations, front groups, professors, journalists, and other third-party allies Monsanto (now owned by Bayer) relied on to defend glyphosate, despite decades of science linking the toxic chemical to cancer, reproductive impacts, and other health concerns.

 The analysis draws from thousands of pages of internal corporate documents released during lawsuits brought by farmers, groundskeepers, and everyday gardeners suing Monsanto over allegations that exposure to Roundup caused them to develop cancer; as well as documents obtained through public records requests in a years-long investigation by U.S. Right to Know, a public interest research group.